codurance/Retropolis-FE/README.md

 You can build the application in production mode with `yarn build:prod`

 #### Clean build
-You can remove the bundled build folder by using the `yarn clean:build`
+You can remove the bundled build folder by using the `yarn build:clean`

+#### Pre-push
+You can run the pre-push script to make sure you are ready to open a PR  `yarn prepush`.
+This script will try to lint, test, and build on production mode.

 > **Note:** You can use `npm` instead of `yarn`